| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Realtor

-Many think this term is synonymous with agent, but it’s not.
-A Realtor is a real estate agent who is a dues-paying member of the National Association of Realtors.
+A realtor is a real estate agent who is a dues-paying member of the National Association of Realtors.
 NAR members are held to a high standard of professionalism and adhere to a strict code of ethics.

 Refinance

 If a borrower takes out a new loan on the same property, it’s called a refinance.
-The debt owed remains the same, but generally under better terms, such as a lower interest rate, smaller payments, or a shorter loan term.
+The debt owed remains the same but generally under better terms, such as a lower interest rate, smaller payments, or a shorter loan term.

 Right of first refusal (ROFR)

 Giving someone the right of first refusal means that they have the opportunity to submit an offer on a property before anyone else.
-The seller can charge whatever price they want and the potential buyer can offer whatever they think is fair.
+The seller can charge whatever price they want, and the potential buyer can offer whatever they think is fair.
 It doesn’t mean the offer will be accepted, but it does give the potential buyer an advantage.

 Right of ingress or egress